jonathanermias/RedditStocks_v2.0/README.md

-Here’s a stylish and **GitHub-friendly** README section for your `RedditStocks_v2.0` project with clear formatting, bold headers, and markdown best practices:

----

 # 🚀 **RedditStocks\_v2.0**

 A **machine learning pipeline** for predicting **stock market movements** by leveraging **Reddit sentiment analysis** and **historical stock data**.